tnkfactory/ios-sdk-rwd2/iOS_Guide_en.md

 - func **purchaseItem(_ itemId:String, cost:Int, completion:@escaping (Int,Int)->Void)**
     - Parameters
         - itemId: id of item to purchase. you can set any value to this parameter. this value is shown in purchase list page of Tnk site.
-        - cost: cost of item.
+        - cost: Points to be deducted
         - completion: call back function. this function is called when purchase is finished. remaining point and transaction id are passed to this function. if purchase is failed, remaining point is negative value.
     - example